Jose Altuve Preview, Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 4.00 team ERA ranks 12th among all league pitching staffs.
+- The Yankees have the 10th-ranked team ERA among all MLB pitching staffs (3.98).

-- Yankees pitchers combine to rank 20th in baseball in home runs allowed (167 total, 1.2 per game).
+- Yankees pitchers combine to rank 20th in baseball in home runs given up (168 total, 1.2 per game).

-- Rodon (1-4 with a 5.97 ERA and 33 strikeouts in 37 2/3 innings pitched) gets the start for the Yankees, his ninth of the season.
+- Severino (4-8) gets the starting nod for the Yankees in his 17th start of the season.
+He's put together a 6.64 ERA in 81 1/3 innings pitched, with 71 strikeouts.

-- The lefty last pitched on Sunday against the Tampa Bay Rays, when he went 4 2/3 innings, allowing two earned runs while giving up four hits.
+- The righty last appeared on Monday against the Detroit Tigers, when he tossed seven scoreless innings while giving up five hits.

-- The 30-year-old has put up an ERA of 5.97, with 7.9 strikeouts per nine innings, in eight games this season.
-Opposing hitters have a .236 batting average against him.
+- The 29-year-old has put up a 6.64 ERA and 7.9 strikeouts per nine innings in 17 games this season, while giving up a batting average of .300 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.